 A RepetitionRule specifies under which conditions Tasks, Stages, and Milestones will have repetitions.
 Each repetition is a new instance of it.
+The first instantiation is not considered a repetition.
 The trigger for the repetition is a Sentry, that is referenced as entry criterion, being satisfied, whereby an OnPart of that Sentry occurs.
 For example: A Task might be repeated each time a certain document is created.
 The Task (as PlanItem) might have an entry criterion, referring to a Sentry, having on OnPart, whereby the onPart refers to the CaseFileItem that represents the type of document, and whereby the standardEvent of the OnPart is specified as "create."
 When the RepetitionRule as contained in the PlanItemControl of the Task (as PlanItem) also evaluates to "true," the Task is repeated upon creation of the document.
+Alternatively, a RepetitionRule MAY be used on a Task or Stage that does not have any entry criteria.
+In that case, the RepetitionRule is evaluated when an instance of the Task or Stage completes or terminates.
+If it evaluates to "true," a new instance is created.